MicrosoftDocs/memdocs/memdocs/configmgr/develop/core/servers/console/console-extension-register.md

 ## Prerequisites

- To register a console extension in the community hub for Configuration Manager admins to download, you'll need the following:
+ To register a console extension in the community hub for Configuration Manager admins to download, you'll need the following prerequisites:

 - Configuration Manager version 2103 or later
 - Meet all of the prerequisites for [contributing to community hub](../../../../core/servers/manage/community-hub-contribute.md)

 - A valid payload in an authenticode-signed `.cab` file.
-Your `.cab` file must contain the following:
+Your `.cab` file must contain the following items:
    - A manifest file named `manifest.xml`
    - The author and [version](/dotnet/api/system.version) of the extension must be listed in the `manifest.xml`
    - All relevant files for the extension must be in the `.cab` file